twelve17/openalpr-ios/README.md

   # open openalpr-xcode.xcworkspace
   ```

+- Remove `openalpr-xcodeTests` target by selecting it, then selecting the - at the bottom of the panel.

 - Add search path for openalpr headers within the Project, as well as
   tesseract and leptonica headers.
   - openalpr-xcode -> Targets -> openalpr-xcode -> Build Settings